RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ### Avoid Surprises in Your Architecture

-Code Maat is build following the _Pipes and Filters_ pattern, so we should expect a low temporal coupling between filters.
+Code Maat is built following the _Pipes and Filters_ pattern, so we should expect a low temporal coupling between filters.

 In a file `maat_pipes_filters_boundaries.txt`: